mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Setup
 --------------
 1. Flash your ESP8266 board with the ESP8266Basic 3.0 (for the board I used I had to make sure to set the baud rate to 9600)
-2. Add the full text of default.bas to your code
+2. Add the full text of default.bas to your code.
+Make sure to update line 4 to set your password `pword = "password"`
 3. Wire up the ESP8266 using this image as your guide
 ![fwdyrhrittd0ofg](https://cloud.githubusercontent.com/assets/3608298/21053650/64b46402-bdf8-11e6-8198-a8f73761b194.png)
 4. Save your IR codes to button 1-6 as needed using the IR receiver